 The Holy Spirit gives us the power we need to reject those old sinful desires.
 We can say “no” to sin and accept the “way out” God faithfully provides (1 Corinthians 10:13) by following the Holy Spirit’s leading.
 As we give the Spirit more control of our lives, He begins to do in and through us what only He can do - to shape us and grow us to look like Jesus (2 Corinthians 3:17-18).

 Since God’s goal for all His children is for us to be like Jesus (Romans 8:29), the Holy Spirit constantly works to rid our lives of the “acts of the sinful nature” (Gal 5:19) and display His fruit instead.
 Therefore, the presence of the “fruit of the Spirit” is evidence that our character is becoming more like Christ’s.

 Paul uses 9 characteristics to describe the fruit of the Spirit in the book of Galatians.
 Let's take a look at the fruit of the Spirit list and what each one means:

 True, biblical love is a choice, not a feeling.
 It deliberately expresses itself in loving ways and always seeks the welfare of others.
 Biblical love is dependent on the giver’s character, not emotion.
 For instance, a mature believer demonstrating love will not exercise his or her freedom if that action might harm another Christian in some way.

-Photo courtesy: ©Thinkstock/m-gucci
+Photo courtesy: Pexels/Hassan OUAJBIR

 Sadly, the world’s joy cannot last because it is based on fleeting, physical circumstances.
 But the joy of the Lord is established in our spiritual, eternal circumstances.
 As we cling tight to Jesus, abiding daily in our saving relationship with Him, we will experience the fullness of joy He promised (John 15:4-11).

-Photo courtesy: ©Thinkstock/Vespie
+Photo courtesy: ©GettyImages/fizkes

 The world doesn’t offer much peace.
 Just look around.
 The world cannot give it because the world doesn’t know the One who is peace.
 But for those who have the Spirit of peace within us, the peace of Christ is possible, no matter our circumstances (John 14:27).
 We can reject the chaos of the world and embrace God’s peace.
 The book of Philippians tells us how (Philippians 4:4-9).

-Photo courtesy: ©Thinkstock/Ingram Publishing
+Photo courtesy: ©Unsplash/aaker

 We don’t see much patience in the world today, not even in the church.
 Maybe part of the reason is our fast-paced, want-it-now culture.
 But Christians have everything we need to be patient because we have the Holy Spirit living in us longing to display His character to those around us.
 Patient people put up with circumstances and other people, even when severely tried.
 Patient people display endurance, longsuffering, and perseverance.

-Photo courtesy: ©Thinkstock
+Photo courtesy: ©©Getty Images/fizkes

 Kindness and Goodness

 This “goodness in action” reflects God’s kindness and goodness toward us.
 God demonstrated His kindness and goodness to us in our salvation (Titus 3:4) and will continue to “show the immeasurable riches of His grace in kindness toward us” for all eternity (Ephesians 2:7)!

-Photo courtesy: ©Thinkstock/Kuzmichstudio
+Photo courtesy: ©GettyImages/Motortion

 This attitude is in direct contrast to our previous “faithfulness” to our own sinful desires and ways.
 The word also describes someone willing to suffer persecution and even death for Christ’s sake.
 “Therefore, among God’s churches we boast about your perseverance and faith in all the persecutions and trials you are enduring."
 (2 Thessalonians 1:4)

 Photo courtesy: ©Thinkstock/leolintang

 Closely linked to humility, gentleness is grace of the soul.
 It is not weakness, but instead it is strength under control.
 For instance, in Paul’s second letter to Timothy, he wrote that the “Lord’s servant” will “correct his opponents with gentleness” (2 Timothy 2:25).
 And in Paul’s letter to the church in Galatia, he wrote that those who have been caught in sin should be restored in a “spirit of gentleness” (Galatians 6:1).

-Photo courtesy: ©Thinkstock
+Photo courtesy: ©GettyImages AaronAmat

 The last characteristic in Paul’s description of the fruit of the Spirit points us back to his list of the “works of the flesh” in Galatians 5:19-21.
-Those of us with the indwelling Holy Spirit has the strength to control our sinful desires, to say “no” to our flesh.
+Those of us with the indwelling Holy Spirit have the strength to control our sinful desires, to say “no” to our flesh.
 Self-control gives us the power to say “yes” to the Spirit and foster a beautiful, bountiful harvest of spiritual fruit!

 Kathy Howard helps women live an unshakeable faith for life.
 The author of 8 books and a former “cultural Christian,” Kathy encourages women to stand firm on our rock-solid God through difficulties or ease by embracing real, authentic faith.
 Find out more and get free discipleship tools and leader helps at www.kathyhoward.org.